 You can't really know the weight of a car battery until you lift one.
 When this happens, it's not unusual to wonder how much does a car battery weigh.
 If this is you, then you've come to the right place.

-Every car has a different battery weight.
+Every car has a different battery weight (especially cheap electric vehicles).
 This is because the car battery weight directly correlates with the power output needed to run the car efficiently.
 For this reason, some car batteries will weigh 25 pounds, while others will be as heavy as 50 pounds.
 That said, the average car battery weight is about 40 pounds.

 In addition to looking at the weight of a car battery, this article will look at why car batteries are heavy, the different types of battery weights, and how to determine the weight of your car battery.
 So, keep reading to learn more about car batteries.